joseffie/gulp-joseffie-settings/README.md

    npm run scss:lint — fixes all errors in SCSS code.
 ```

 2. A more automatic way, immediately with a push to the Github repository.
-If you have a repository, you can run the command `git add .` in the console.
+If you have a repository, you can run the command `git add` in the console.
 Stylelint will automatically check styles with husky + lint-stage.
 Then you can commit your project.

 #### JavaScript
 ESlint is integrated into the assembly, through which errors in the JS code are corrected.
 ESlint also makes the code more structured and more relevant to modern JavaScript.
 This improves readability and makes your code look cooler.